Optimal Data-Based Binning for Histograms: The Posterior Probability for the Bin Height

 The integral again gives a Beta function, which when written in terms of Gamma functions is

 Using the fact that $\Gamma(x+1) = x\Gamma(x)$ and cancelling like terms, we find that

 The mean probability density for bin $k$ (the bin height) is simply

 It is an interesting result that bins with no counts still have a non-zero probability.
 This makes sense since no lack of evidence can ever prove conclusively that an event occurring in a given bin is impossible---just less probable.
-The Jeffrey's prior effectively places one-half of a datum point in each bin.
-The variance of the height of the $k^{th}$ bin is found similarly by
+The Jeffrey's prior effectively places one-half of a datum in each bin.